-The TAS5122 is a high-performance, integrated stereo digital amplifier power stage designed to drive $6-\Omega$ speakers at up to 30 W per channel (DFD package).
-The device incorporates TI's PurePath Digital $^{\text{M}}$ technology and is used in conjunction with a digital audio PWM processor (TAS50XX) and a simple passive demodulation filter to deliver high-quality, high-efficiency, true-digital audio amplification.
+The TAS5122 is a high-performance, integrated stereo digital amplifier power stage designed to drive $6-\Omega$ speakers at up to 30 W per channel.
+The device incorporates TI's PurePath DigitalTM technology and is used with a digital audio PWM processor (TAS50XX) and a simple, passive demodulation filter to deliver high-quality, high-efficiency, true-digital audio amplification.

-The efficiency of this digital amplifier is typically greater than 90%, reducing the size of both the power supplies and heat sinks needed.
+The efficiency of this digital amplifier is typically greater than 90%.
 Overcurrent protection, overtemperature protection, and undervoltage protection are built into the TAS5122, safeguarding the device and speakers against fault conditions that could damage the system.